SOFTBALL: Confidence is key in Beaver Dam's 11-1 thumping of Reedsburg

 Sophomore Audriana Edwards’ pitching led to solid defense, which gave the Golden Beavers the momentum they needed for a big first inning at the plate.
 What followed was a 16-hit day and an eventual 11-1 victory over the Beavers in a six-inning shortened game.

-“When the pitcher is confident, you’re whole defense is confident,” Beaver Dam freshman Gabby Fakes said.
+“When the pitcher is confident, your whole defense is confident,” Beaver Dam freshman Gabby Fakes said.

 Edwards ― who pitched five innings with seven strikeouts ― got the first three batters she faced to line out to right field, ground out to shortstop and ground out to second base.